olympiawoj/Sprint-Challenge-RDBMS/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+A relational database management system is a database (collection of data for easy retrieval and manipulation) that stores their data in tables - a collection of rows where each row represents a single record and is made up of one more moer columns.

 1. Why do tables need a `primary key`?

+Tables need a primary key to uniquely identify reach record in the table.
+For example, if there are two people with the same common name in a table, a primary key will distinctly and uniquely identify them.

 1. What is the name given to a table column that references the primary key on another table.

+Foriegn key

 1. What do we need in order to have a _many to many_ relationship between two tables.

+A third table.

 ## Project Set Up